 Third Grade Curriculum

-The reading curriculum provides students opportunities to read texts across many different fiction and nonfiction genres, develop their critical thinking skills, apply comprehension skills and strategies, respond to texts, read with greater fluency, and expand their vocabulary.
-The reading instructional time is divided between direct instruction using Reading Street by Scott Foresman and a workshop model.
-During the workshop time, students work in small groups with the teacher, make written responses to texts, and read independently.
+The reading curriculum provides students opportunities to read texts across many different fiction and nonfiction genres, develop their critical thinking skills, build knowledge, apply comprehension skills and strategies, read with greater fluency, and expand their vocabulary.
+The reading instructional time is divided between direct instruction using Into Reading by HMH and a workshop model.
+During the workshop time, students work in small groups with the teacher, make written responses about texts, and read independently.

-Each reading unit focuses on a "big idea" and an essential question that connects learning.
-Students explore a new aspect of the unit concept every two weeks, acquire new vocabulary, and read related texts.
+Each reading module focuses on a "big idea" and an essential question that connects learning.
+Throughout the five to six week module, students explore different aspect of the overarching module concept, acquire new vocabulary, and read related texts.
 The third grade reading units include:

 The writing curriculum encompasses instruction in the writing process, grammar, and spelling.
 The third grade writing units allow students to explore narrative writing as well as continue to develop their skills in academic writing.
 Through explicit teaching, practice applying strategies, studying mentor texts, and sharing writing, students engage in deep and thoughtful writing experiences.
 They produce numerous pieces of formal writing that involve the full writing/revision process.
 Additionally, in each unit students apply their new writing skills to respond independently to a writing prompt under a given time constraint, usually about 45 minutes.
 The Units of Study Program by the Teachers College Reading and Writing Project serves as the core resource.
 The third grade curriculum includes the following core units: